chiefenne/Fusion_360_KINETIC-NC_Post-Processor/README.md

 A modified Autodesk Fusion 360 post-processor for the [HIGH-Z S-720/T](https://www.cnc-step.de/cnc-fraese-high-z-s-720t-kugelgewindetrieb-720x420mm) milling machine running the [KINETIC-NC](https://www.cnc-step.de/cnc-software/kinetic-nc-netzwerk-steuerungssoftware/) software, which both are from [CNC-Step](https://www.cnc-step.de).
 Autodesk Fusion post-processors are written in JavaScript and the documentation of the existing classes, functions, etc. is described in the [Autodesk CAM Post Processor Documentation](https://cam.autodesk.com/posts/reference/index.html).

-The post processor is based on the classical format [RS-274D](https://en.wikipedia.org/wiki/G-code) also called [G-code](https://en.wikipedia.org/wiki/G-code).
+The post processor is based on the classical format [RS-274D](https://en.wikipedia.org/wiki/G-code) better known as  [G-code](https://en.wikipedia.org/wiki/G-code).
 The original version of this RS-274D implementation for the FUSION 360 post-processor comes from [Benezan Electronics](http://www.benezan-electronics.de/index.html "Click to open Benezan Electronics").
 You can download their post-processor [here](http://www.benezan-electronics.de/downloads/Autodesk_HSM_beamicon2.zip).
 For convenience I saved a [copy](Autodesk_HSM_beamicon2.cps "Click to open Autodesk_HSM_beamicon2.cps") in this repository.

-The reason why the Benzean post-processor works for the KINETIC-NC software is that the KINETIC-NC software is based on the BEAMICON2 software of Benezan.
+The reason why the Benezan post-processor works for the KINETIC-NC software is that the KINETIC-NC software is based on the BEAMICON2 software of Benezan.

-Thus I took above postprocessor and ran it successfully on FUSION 360 for my HIGH-Z S-720/T machine which is conrolled via the KINETIC-NC software.
+Thus, above postprocessor ran successfully in FUSION 360 and produced proper G-code for the KINETIC-NC software.
+This in turn controls the HIGH-Z S-720/T machine.

-I did some modifications to the post-processor in order to make it more convenient for my typical operations.
-Be aware that the modifications mainly fit to the KINETIC-NC software.
-This software allows on top of the standard G-code a set of macro commands which are not part of the RS-274D standard.
+I made some modifications to the post-processor in order to make it more convenient for my typical operations.
+Be aware that the modifications are tested only the KINETIC-NC software.
+KINETIC-NC supports an additional set of specific commands which are not part of the RS-274D standard.
+There is also a macro language featurem, which can be used to automate recurring tasks.

-Adding some commands to the post-processor is quite easy, as I needed to use only two already existing functions.
-The main function needed is [**writeln()**](https://cam.autodesk.com/posts/reference/classPostProcessor.html#aeb90bf455982d43746741f6dce58279c) which comes with the Autodesk JavaScript API and the second one is **writeComment()** which is a wrapper around **writeln()** that just adds brackets before and after the text (this is the comment format understood by KINETIC-NC).
+Adding some commands to the post-processor is quite easy (after the obligatory learning curve).
+Only two - already existing - functions are employed.
+The main function needed is [**writeln()**](https://cam.autodesk.com/posts/reference/classPostProcessor.html#aeb90bf455982d43746741f6dce58279c) which comes with the Autodesk JavaScript API.
+The second one is **writeComment()** which is a wrapper around **writeln()** that just adds brackets before and after the text (this is the comment format understood by KINETIC-NC).

 ## Features

  * Initial section
+   - Auto-read x-position of actual G54
+   - Request user to confirm or enter alternative offset
+ * Safe tool position
-   - Safe tool position before and after tool change
+   - Before and after tool change
-   - Safe tool position at program end
+   - At program end
-   - Implemented via subroutine
+   - Implemented via subroutine calls
- * Jump labels between sections
+ * Jump labels between sections (e.g., 2D adaptive clearing, pockets, etc.)
-   - Allows to execute individual sections only
+   - Allows to execute individual sections separately
  * Repeat / Next within each section
    - Allows easily to redo sections multiple times
  * Remove entries not understood by KINETIC-NC